-If the IRS postpones a tax deadline, the following taxpayers are eligible for the postponement:
+If the FTB postpones a tax deadline, the following taxpayers are eligible for the postponement:

 - Any individual whose main home is located in a covered disaster area. - Any business whose principal place of business is located in a covered disaster area. - Any relief worker affiliated with a recognized government or philanthropic organization and who is assisting in a covered disaster area. - Any individual or business whose records are needed to meet a postponed deadline, provided those records are maintained in a covered disaster area.
-Note: The main home or principal place of business does not have to be located in the disaster area. - Any estate or trust that has tax records needed to meet a postponed tax deadline, provided those records are maintained in a covered disaster area. - The spouse on a joint tax return with a taxpayer who is eligible for postponements. - Any other person determined by the IRS to be affected by a Presidentially-declared disaster.
+Note: The main home or principal place of business does not have to be located in the disaster area. - Any estate or trust that has tax records needed to meet a postponed tax deadline, provided those records are maintained in a covered disaster area. - The spouse on a joint tax return with a taxpayer who is eligible for postponements. - Any other person determined by the FTB to be affected by a state of emergency declared by the Governor or Presidentially declared disaster.